dawnho/GroupPurchaseContract/README.md

 ## Group Buy Contract

-Group Buy Contract for purchasing CryptoCelebrities tokens
+Contract for organizing group purchases of CryptoCelebrities tokens

 To use:
 1. Install dependencies: